Information for The Marchers

 What are the Midsumma Pride March Awards?

 Following the lead of our queer cousins in Pride Marches across the world, Midsumma is introducing the Midsumma Pride March Awards.
+See Pride March Inspiration for some ideas.
 Intended to encourage a bright presence from participants, the inaugural Awards are:

 - Next >>